 Page 4 – Using Word Count –>

 About Keven NewsomeKeven Newsome is a child of God, husband, father, and friend, in that order.
 He’s also a novelist, musician, and sometimes artist.
-He holds a degree in music from William Carey University and will earn a Master of Arts in Theology, specializing in supernatural theology, from the New Orleans Baptist Theological Seminary in the spring of 2013.
+He has an MA in Theology, specializing in supernatural theology, from the New Orleans Baptist Theological Seminary.
 His debut novel Winter was a finalist for the Compton Crook Awards and the Grace Awards.
 His other works include Prophetess, the sequel to Winter; three contributing stories in the Aquasynthesis anthology; and a contributing micro-story in the Avenir Eclectia anthology.
 Keven is the founder of The New Authors’ Fellowship and produces music and video through Newsome Creative.